Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Trevallyn, placing the area among the bottom 25% of areas assessed nationally

-AreaSearch analysis of ABS building approval numbers from statistical area data shows Trevallyn had approximately 6 new homes approved annually over the past 5 financial years, totalling around 31 homes.
-As of FY26, 3 approvals have been recorded.
-Over these five years (FY21 to FY25), an average of 2.3 people moved to Trevallyn per new home constructed, reflecting strong demand that supports property values.
-New homes were built at an average expected construction cost value of $764,000, indicating a focus on the premium segment with upmarket properties.
+AreaSearch analysis of ABS building approval numbers in Trevallyn shows around 6 new homes approved annually over the past five financial years, totalling an estimated 31 homes.
+As of FY-26, 5 approvals have been recorded.
+Over these five years, an average of 2.3 people moved to the area per new home constructed, reflecting robust demand that supports property values.
+New homes are being built at an average expected construction cost value of $764,000, indicating a focus on the premium segment with upmarket properties.

 Frequently Asked Questions - Development